 Penge and Anerley offer lots of open green spaces and a friendly community feel just a short hop from central London.
 Crystal Palace Park, with its maze, lake, National Sports Centre and world famous dinosaurs, is just a short stroll away.
-Local café chain Brown & Green have recently announced their takeover of the park cafe (technically located in Penge!), which is currently being rebuilt and opening in January 2019.
-Gastropubs serve up delicious Sunday roasts, with newly-opened establishment The Alexandra throwing craft ales, live music, quiz nights and cocktails into the mix.
+Local café chain Brown & Green will be reopening the beautiful new park cafe (which is technically located in Penge!) in early 2019.
+Gastropubs serve up delicious Sunday roasts, with The Alexandra throwing craft ales, live music, quiz nights and cocktails into the mix.
 If you're looking for even more entertainment head for The Bridge House Theatre, a fantastic family-friendly pub and fringe theatre venue offering comedy, drama and musical productions, and an annual (and well-acclaimed) Christmas show.

 The beautiful gothic architecture of the Royal Waterman Almshouses and some splendid churches remind you of the neighbourhood’s history, and the quaint Alexandra Nurseries (near Alexandra Park and surrounding conservation area), with it's vintage shop and cosy cafe, offers the perfect weekend relaxation spot.

 Alexandra Infant School, Harris Primary Academy Kent House, and Stewart Fleming are among local primary schools to have achieved Ofsted's ‘Outstanding’ classification.
 Two highly regarded academies provide secondary school education and there are plenty of private options in the area: Dulwich College, Sydenham High, St Dunstans, James Allen’s Girls School and Rosemead.